slopp/vignette-shiny-0.14/readme.md

 The primary goal of this vignette is so CS / Sales can answer the question, "Whats new with Shiny" or demo the new concepts to further driver customer engagement.
 None of the updates are specifically Pro features.

 Shiny 0.14 release to CRAN is planned to be complete and blogged by **Sept 2, 2016**.
 Until then, the documentation described below will be accessible at the [Shiny Staging Site](https://shiny.rstudio-staging.com/articles).
-The staging url should be shared with customers.
+The staging url should *not* be shared with customers.
 Prior to the CRAN release you will also need to install Shiny from Github.

 `devtools::install_github("rstudio/shiny")`